 A. During most of the year we average a 3-day turnaround time.
 This means you get your stuff, on the average, 7 days after you make your order.
 Weekends, holidays, and especially the busy season (January through April) may slow the response time.
 For instance, at a spot-check in the peak season, on Feb 12, we were shipping orders from Feb 3.
+If you need your goods by a certain date please leave a note in the "customer comments" field at checkout, and we will do our best to meet the deadline.
 We heartily suggest ordering early in order to get your goods in plenty of time.

 Q. Can I get RUSH service.

-A. You can, and we will apply a $10.00 rush charge and use your shipment method of choice (FedEx, Express mail, UPS 2-day, etc.) Please call customer service at (541) 846-6704 to arrange for rush delivery.
+A. You can, and we will apply a $10.00 rush charge and use your shipment method of choice (FedEx, Express mail, UPS 2-day, etc.) Rush orders usually ship within 24 hours.
+Please call customer service at (541) 846-6704 to arrange for rush delivery.